-A receipt of funds record is required when you receive an amount of \$3,000 or more, whether or not it is in cash.
+A receipt of funds record is required when you receive any amount, whether or not it is in cash.
 If you have to keep a large cash transaction record, you do not have to keep a receipt of funds record for the same transaction.